Dalas121/Heir_2_The_Throne/README.md

 (Occasional gaps in scenario numbers are deliberate.
 That way if we need to add a new scenario sometime we don't have to renumber everything.)

 //--------------------
-// PHASE 1 (WESTERN WESNOTH)
+// AREA 1 (WESTERN WESNOTH)
 //--------------------
 ----Western Scenarios:
 [FINISHED] S01: The Elves Besieged (Dalas)

-[IN PROGRESS] S02: Flight (Dalas)
+[IN PROGRESS] S02: Flight of the Elves (Dalas)
-- 1-to-2-skull difficulty.
-Rewards: Elvish Archer, Elvish Fighter, Elvish Scout
+- 2-to-3-skull difficulty.
+Rewards: Elvish Archer, Elvish Fighter, Elvish Scout, No carryover.
 - elves are fleeing from the top right while humans man the flanks.
 Similar to the first scenario of Dirty Blood
 	- Ethiliel/Ithelden may or may not still be alive ($ethiliel_alive/$ithelden_alive), depending on the player's performance in the intro scenario
 - the more elves who die, the fewer recruits you get (e.g. if 10 elves die you only get archers)
-- the player might have Delfador in this scenario.
-Balance accordingly
+- expect the player to have Delfador in this scenario.
+Balance accordingly.
 	- if $bm_turns==1, foreshadow Delfador's impending departure

 [FINISHED] S03: Blackwater Port (ForestDragon)
-- 1-to-2-skull difficulty.
-Rewards: Cavalryman, Horseman, Peasant, Woodsman
+- 2-to-3-skull difficulty.
+Rewards: Cavalryman, Horseman, (TO CHANGE: Low carryover) (TO CHANGE: Peasant, Woodsman moved to Dwarven Doors)
 - Asheviere's humans start in control of the port, but not the town.
 You need to defeat them to gain access to the port
 	- if Kaylan dies, you can still win, but you won't get to recruit Horsemen/Cavalrymen
 	- if Kaylan dies, set bm_kaylan_dead=yes, so I can modify the bigmap to reflect that
 - lore: Sir Kaylan wanted Delfador to raise Konrad at the port among his own kind, but Delfador thought the Aethenwood was better: both more powerful and safer.
 	- And on top of that, the port was too heavily militarized - no place to raise a child.
-- the player might have Delfador in this scenario.
+- expect the player to have Delfador in this scenario.
 Balance accordingly.
 	- if $bm_turns==1, foreshadow Delfador's impending departure

 [IN PROGRESS] S05: Bay of Pearls (Anekron)
-- 1-to-2-skull difficulty.
-Rewards: Merfolk Brawler, Merfolk Fighter, Merfolk Hunter, Merfolk Initiate
+- 2-to-3-skull difficulty.
+Rewards: Merfolk Brawler, Merfolk Fighter, Merfolk Hunter, Merfolk Initiate, (TO CHANGE: No carryover)
 - fight orcs and free merfolk.
 - remember to include the sea orc event, and use the new image/portrait once that PR finishes
 - no storm trident please.
 It's a really cool item, but this campaign is already complicated enough.
-- the player might have Delfador in this scenario.
+- expect the player to have Delfador in this scenario.
 Balance accordingly.
 	- if $bm_turns==1, foreshadow Delfador's impending departure

 [IN PROGRESS] S06: Isle of Alduin (ForestDragon)
 - 1-skull difficulty.
 Rewards: Rogue Mage, Mage (Red advancement only)
 - the original gives you a loyal mage called Elrian.
 We don't want a loyal mage reward, but we should still have "Elrian" appear somewhere in some context

-[FINISHED] S07: Muff Malal's Peninsula (Dalas)
+[NEED IMPROVEMENT] S07: Muff Malal's Peninsula (Dalas)
 - 1-skull difficulty.
 Rewards: companion Moremirmu

 S08a: Isle of the Damned, part 1 (unassigned)